Fix disk boot failure: Windows XP, 7, 8, 10

-If your computer begins displaying the message, “DISK BOOT FAILURE INSERT SYSTEM DISK AND PRESS ENTER” or “No system disk,” it means that the PC cannot start because it cannot find the operating system (OS).
-Disk boot failure can be the result of many possible causes.
+If your computer begins displaying the message, "DISK BOOT FAILURE INSERT SYSTEM DISK AND PRESS ENTER" or "No system disk," it means that the PC cannot start because it cannot find the operating system (OS).
 This how-to will walk you through the most common ones and show you how to solve the issue in each case.

-- No bootable device insert boot disk and press any key compaq ✓ - Forum - Hardware
+- Insert boot disk and press any key > Windows 10 Forum